Crocus sativus L.

 Bloom Time: Fall

 Crocus sativus is a perennial plant that grows up to 6 inches (15 cm) tall.
-Each corm produces several upright, cup-like, lilac-purple flowers with dark purple veins that bloom in early to mid-fall.
+Each corm produces several upright, cup-like, lilac-purple flowers with dark purple veins that bloom from early to mid-fall.
 Each flower has three long-style branches tipped with reddish-orange stigmas.
 The flowers close at night and open up in the morning.
 Basal, grass-like leaves appear slightly before bloom.

 How to Grow and Care

 In areas where Saffron Crocus are reliably hardy—USDA Zone 6 through 8 in the South, 6 through 9 in the West—you should plant the corms as soon as you receive them.
 Saffron Crocus does best in full sun and well-drained soil that is moderately rich in organic matter.
 Ideally, the site should be relatively dry in summer, when the corms are dormant.